History 17.1 United States History through 1877

 The instructor will post announcements on the “Instructor Announcements” page in Canvas throughout the semester.
 Canvas notifies students according to their preferred Notification Preferences.
 A “Q&A Forum” is also available as a pinned Discussion to ask for assistance of your classmates or of the instructor.

-All assignments are due on the last Sunday.
+Assignments are usually due on the last Sunday.
 Some may be due on a different day of the week.
 Each assignment will clearly specify how long it should be, how many points it is worth, and what sources must be used.
 You can only submit an assignment once.
 You can not edit your work once it is submitted.

-College Level Writing: In each module, there will be 4-7 pages (1000-1750 words) of assigned writing.
+College Level Writing: In each module, there will be 4-5 pages (1000-1250 words) of assigned writing.
 All writing assignments are described in each module.
 For the first module, spelling, grammar, clarity, etc… will not be part of your grade.
 But you will get feedback about your ability to write clearly.
 Starting in Module 2, spelling, paragraph construction, grammar, clarity, etc…will be assessed and figured into each assignment’s final grade.
 I expect college level writing in every assignment turned in.
 Please read the feedback you receive for all of your assignments and use the information when you work on future assignments.

 Citations: Be sure to cite when asked to.
 Informal citations are fine.
 When citing our text book, (Foner, p.
 12)....is fine.
 When citing class notes: ( Class Notes: Native Americans: 6 Gender Roles) is fine.
 When asked to cite from a number of sources, using different chapters from the textbook or different sections of a Class Notes, does not count as a different source.